 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - In 100 metres you reach the A31 dual carriageway.
 Turn right here, your direction 250°, and, in 150 metres, fork right on a track signposted the North Downs Way.
 In 220 metres you come to a minor road.
-Turn right here and follow the road round to the left.
-There is a BP garage on your left with an M&S shop where you can buy a sandwich or bottled water.
+Turn right here and follow the road round to the left, uphill.
+There is a BP garage below you on your left with an M&S shop where you can buy a sandwich or bottled water.

 - In 350 metres you are beside the River Wey (on your left-hand side).
 In a further 200 metres, you pass the entrance drive to Snayleslynch Farm on your right.

-- In 100 metres, at the entrance of a house called The Kiln, go sharp right, following the North Downs Way, your direction 120°.
+- In 100 metres, at the entrance of a house called the Kiln, go sharp right following the North Downs Way sign, your direction 120°.
 In 35 metres you go under the railway line.
 In a further 85 metres, ignore a footpath signposted to the right to go straight on with open fields on your left-hand side.

 - In a further 220 metres, at a path T-junction, follow the North Downs Way footpath sign to the left, your direction 60°.

-- In 65 metres ignore the wooden kissing gate to your right (although do observe the carved wooden bench seat just beyond it), to go straight on.
-In 60 metres you cross the river on a wooden bridge with railings.
-Continue ahead and in a further 140 metres go through the gateway of High Mill (marked 'Private'), following the white-painted arrow.
+- In 65 metres ignore the wooden swing gate to your right (although do observe the carved wooden bench seat just beyond it), to go straight on.
+In 50 metres you cross the river on a wooden bridge with railings.
+Continue ahead and in a further 140 metres go through the gateway of High Mill (marked 'Private'), following the white-painted arrow, onto a gravel way.
 In 25 metres go over a small stream.
-In another 30 metres, you exit the property.
-In a further 65 metres, at a T-junction, go right on a bridleway, heading due east.
+In another 30 metres, you exit the property through high wooden gates, coming out onto a surfaced drive.
+Keep ahead and in 65 metres, at a T-junction, go right on a bridleway along a broad earth track, passing a pond on your right, heading due east.

-- In 180 metres ignore the tarmac road beyond barriers uphill to your left and in a further 20 metres go around the metal field gate otherwise blocking your way.
-Now follow the lane half right your direction 150° and in 200 metres you pass Swifts Cottage and Temple Cottage on your left-hand side.
+- In 180 metres ignore the tarmac access road beyond barriers uphill to your left (entrance to Kilnside Farm). and in a further 20 metres go around a metal field gate otherwise blocking your way.
+Now follow the lane half right your direction 150° and in 200 metres you pass Swift's Cottage and Temple Cottage on your left-hand side.
 In a further 220 metres ignore a tarmac lane going uphill on your left.
 In 160 metres cross a tarmac road to go through the metal kissing gate to the left of the entrance gateway to Moor Park House your direction 135°.

-- In 50 metres notice the ornate gatehouse to Moor Park House on your right but keep straight on;, you are now on the Moor Park Heritage Trail .
-In 600 metres you pass a WW2 pillbox on your right-hand side and in a further 100 metres you pass another pillbox with a noticeboard about Moor Park in World War II.
+- In 50 metres notice the ornate gatehouse to Moor Park House on your right but keep straight on: you are now on the Moor Park Heritage Trail .
+In 600 metres, having earlier passed through a wooden kissing gate to the left of a metal barrier, you pass a WW2 pillbox on your right-hand side and in a further 100 metres you pass another pillbox with a noticeboard about Moor Park in World War II.
 In 450 metres you pass Mother Ludlam’s Cave on your left.
 In 85 metres go through a metal kissing gate.
 In 40 metres you pass Stella Lodge on your left-hand side to come out on to Camp Hill road .

-- Go right on this road downhill for 20 metres, then left on the road, signposted to Godalming, your direction 145°.
-In 185 metres, as the road swings to the left, take a public byway on your right, your direction 185°.
+- Go right on this road downhill for 20 metres, then left on a road, signposted to Godalming, your direction 145°.
+In 185 metres, as the road swings to the left, take a public byway on your right, a broad earth track, your direction 185°.

 - In 200 metres, in winter, you can see Waverley Abbey House away on your right-hand side and the ruins of Waverley Abbey, due west (300 metres to the left of the house).